Most Memorable TV Series from the 90s

 Martin

-Martin was another groundbreaking sitcom that later became a template for comedies starring Black leads.
+“Martin” was another groundbreaking sitcom that later became a template for comedies starring Black leads.
 It was also the start of Martin Lawrence’s journey to stardom.
-Martin’s long-suffering, eternally romantic and fun-loving wife was played by Tisha Campbell.
+Tisha Campbell played Martin’s long-suffering, eternally romantic and fun-loving wife.
 The series dealt head-on with relationships, race and culture in a way that was far from the norm at the time.

 NYPD Blue

 This gritty police procedural changed the television drama format forever as it followed the daily lives of members of the New York Police Department.
-Dennis Franz, David Caruso and Jimmy Smits became household names, and the strong performance and unflinching dialogue gave the breakout series the look and feel of a documentary as opposed to the highly-stylized and glossy detective series of previous decades.
+Dennis Franz, David Caruso and Jimmy Smits became household names.
+The strong performance and unflinching dialogue gave the breakout series the look and feel of a documentary as opposed to the highly-stylized and glossy detective series of previous decades.

 Beavis and Butt-Head